whytekieran/Neo4J-Project/README.md

 the requirements specify that i must have data for both constituencies and candidates.
 In this project i have implemented that data along with much more which i will be explaining in more detail later in this documentation.

+> **Below is an image representing the 40 different constituencies in Ireland and in brackets beside their name we have the amount of seats that particular constituency has**

 ![Constituencies](/readmeImages/constituencies.png)

 Once i have implemented the database with the data that was specified i must then come up with three interesting queries for the database, these